Charles Paget, 6th Marquess of Anglesey

 Lieutenant-Colonel Charles Henry Alexander Paget, 6th Marquess of Anglesey, GCVO, CStJ, DL (14 April 1885 – 21 February 1947) was a British peer, farmer and soldier.

 Biography

 Paget was born in 1885 to Lord Alexander Paget, third son of Henry Paget, 2nd Marquess of Anglesey, and to Hester Alice Stapleton-Cotton, daughter of Wellington Stapleton-Cotton, 2nd Viscount Combermere.
 He was educated at Eton and the Royal Military College, Sandhurst.
-In 1905, he succeeded as Marquess of Anglesey on the demise of his childless cousin, the 5th Marquess.
+In 1905, he succeeded as Marquess of Anglesey on the demise of his childless first cousin, the 5th Marquess.
 He was also Earl of Uxbridge, Baron Paget, and the 9th Baronet Paget, of Plas Newydd.